-- 2. This Illness will prevent this person from working because: - 3.
-Course of treatment: - (a) Has this person been prescribed a course of treatment for the medical condition rendering him/her unable to work his/her full assignment? - (b) If no course of treatment has been prescribed, has a course of treatment been recommended for this person to follow related to the medical condition rendering him/her unable to work his/her assignment? - (c) If a course of treatment has been prescribed or recommended, has this person followed the prescribed or recommended course of treatment?

-(d) Has this person been referred to a medical specialist?
-Yes
+3. a) Has this person been prescribed a course of treatment for the medica condition rendering him/her unable to perform his/her full assignment? b.
+If no course of treatment was prescribed, was a course of treatment recommended for this person to follow related to the medical condition rendering him/her unable to perform his/her duties?
+C. If a course of treatment was prescribed or recommended, did this pe follow the prescribed or recommended course of treatment? d.
+Has this person been referred to a medical specialist?
+Yes Date No 4.
+This illness/injury will prevent this person from working their full assignm because: 5.
+He/she was seen by me regarding this illness/injury on: Date: